dwisetiyadi/CodeIgniter-PHP-QR-Code/README.md

 Installation and Requirements
 -----------------------------

-This library requires CodeIgniter Framework and GD2.
+This library requires CodeIgniter Framework and GD2 PHP extension.

 ### How to use ###